 On May 18, 2021, the Company entered into a Trading Agreement with Auramet International LLC that governs nonexchange traded, over-the-counter, spot, forward and option transactions on both a deliverable and non-deliverable basis involving various metals and currencies.
-Please see Note 14 - Derivatives and Note 17 - Zinc Zero Cost Collar for additional information.
-As of June 30, 2022, the zinc zero cost collar was in an asset position (\$0.3 million), while in prior periods we had a liability related to the program.
+Gains and losses due to changes in fair value are non-cash in nature until such time that they are realized through cash transactions.
+Please see Note 14-Derivatives for additional information.
+As of September 30, 2022, the zinc zero cost collar was in an asset position (\$0.4 million), while in prior periods we had a liability related to the program.